InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 • Have you considered using an app to track your utilities spending?

 Water is the most precious resource we have.
-We cook, clean, and drink it, the latter of which is vital to our survival.
+We cook and clean with it, and we consume it, the latter of which is vital to our survival.
 But as critical as it is, water is not a free resource.
 On average, Americans spend roughly $47 per month on their water bill.
-Water isn’t something we can cut from our daily lives in order to save money, but there are still ways to limit your water usage, which will help lower the water bill.
+Water isn’t something we can cut from our daily lives in order to save money, but there are still ways to limit your water usage, which will help lower your water bill.
 Try the methods below to save money instead of draining it from your wallet.

 Take Shorter Showers (and Skip Baths)